-Meido: Each of the female characters has a Meido outfit.
-Mitsuru in particular, wearing the maid outfit, is sheer Fetish Fuel, and the line she gives when you ask her to put it on is almost Moe.
+Meido: Each of the female characters has a maid outfit, given out as rewards by solving a few of the quests Elisabeth offers.
+Mitsuru in particular, wearing the outfit, is sheer Fetish Fuel, and the line she gives when you ask her to put it on is almost Moe.

 Metal Slime: The "Wealth Hand," the "Treasure Hand," and various other gold-plated "Hand" Shadows.
 Occasionally you can find a floor made of nothing but these, though the Reaper's arrival is cut to a quarter on those floors.